 This perspective views organizational financial performance and the uses of financial resources.

 We need to focus on two points:

 - Is the company achieving its financial goals?

-- How well the strategies and operations contribute to improving financial health?
+- How well do the strategies and operations contribute to improving financial health?

-Well, now the question is how we can measure the output of the financial perspective?
+Well, now the question is how we can measure the output from a financial perspective?

-these data always past focused, we need to gather two types of data.
+These data are always past-focused, we need to gather two types of data.

 - Historical Data: How did we do last month, last week, last year, and so on.

 - Current Data: How are we doing right now, Today?

 - Our net profit for the year versus last year